Exit to Eden (film): Production

 The whips used and shown in detail were created by Janette Heartwood.
 This was the last film produced by Edward K. Milkis before his death in 1996.

 Reception

 The film garnered attention during its release because of the BDSM themes, full frontal female nudity (including Delany), and because of the high profiles of the director, cast members, and the author.
 Promotional materials for the film included photos of Delany in dominatrix attire.

-It was generally panned by critics, who expressed disappointment and confusion about the combination of the original story and the comedic elements.
-The film maintains a 5% "rotten" rating at Rotten Tomatoes based on 19 reviews, with an average score of 3.2/10.
-Roger Ebert gave the film ½ star out of four possible stars.